Home Warranty Plumbing Coverage: What's Covered and What's Not

 Common plumbing exclusions include:

-• Shower heads and enclosures — The shower head itself may be covered, but shower enclosures, base pans, and steam features are not
+• Shower heads and enclosures.
+The shower head itself may be covered, but shower enclosures, toilet lids or seats are not

-• Water filtration or softener systems — Purification systems, softeners, and saunas fall outside standard coverage
+• Water filtration or softener systems.
+Purification systems, saunas, and water filtration systems fall outside standard coverage

 Watch the Fine Print

-Understanding these exclusions in advance helps you avoid surprise denials.
-For a comprehensive look at what home warranties don't cover across all systems, read our article on home warranty exclusions.
+For a comprehensive look at what home warranties don't cover, read our article on home warranty exclusions.

 Smart Savings Made Simple!